Particular/Workshop/exercises/02-publish-subscribe/instructions.md

 ### Step 3

 Add the code in the handler to create a new shipment entity if one does not exist for a given order.
-Set the `IsPaymentProcessedYet` flag to indicate a payment has been processed.
+Set the `IsPaymentProcessed` flag to indicate a payment has been processed.

 ```c#
 namespace Divergent.Shipping.Handlers